ember-learn/ember-blog/source/2019-03-15-the-ember-times-issue-89.md

 ## [Module Unification Update 📝](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html)

-If you are interested in Module Unification (MU) and the plans surrounding that topic, the [blog post](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html) that Tom Dale wrote will tell you all about it.
+If you are interested in Module Unification (MU) and the plans surrounding that topic, the [blog post](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html) that [@tomdale](https://github.com/tomdale) wrote will tell you all about it.
 Tom tells the story starting with the [Module Unification RFC](https://emberjs.github.io/rfcs/0143-module-unification.html) from 2016 and how the community worked really hard to make MU work.

 Unfortunately, MU will not be shipped in Octane.
 The implementation of MU, in for example Glimmer, showed that there are challenges in making MU work intuitively and useable.
-With these challenges in mind and looking at the development of Angle bracket components, there is a new path wide open.
+With these challenges in mind and looking at the development of Angle bracket components, there is a **new path** wide open.
 The first steps towards MU in Ember start with the [SFC & Template Imports RFC](https://github.com/emberjs/rfcs/pull/454) to make template imports possible.

-So if you have a good idea to help make MU a success Ember, join the discussion and read the [Blog on Module Unification](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html).
+So if you have a good idea to help make MU a success Ember, **join the discussion** and read the [Blog on Module Unification](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html).

 ---